Comparisons / BabyAGI vs LangChain

 BabyAGI vs LangChain: Which Agent Framework to Use?

-BabyAGI babyagi popularized the task-driven autonomous agent in ~100 lines of python.
-LangChain langchain is the most popular agent framework.
-Here is how they compare — and what the same patterns look like in plain Python.
+BabyAGI popularized the task-driven autonomous agent in ~100 lines of Python.
+LangChain is the most popular agent framework.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers